JongYoung-Namgung/APAC/README.md

 ## Citation

-If you use APAC in your research, please cite the associated manuscript:
+If you use APAC in your research, please cite the below manuscript:

 Namgung et al. Automated individual-level parcellation of a putative core-like region in human primary auditory cortex.